On a theory of the $b$-function in positive characteristic: Relation to test ideals and rationality of the roots

-We would like to understand better the unit $F$-structure of $N_f$ and show that the higher Euler operators are compatible with its Frobenius endomorphism.
-To do so, we study the isomorphism from the proof of Theorem \ref{thm:unit F}.
+Here we continue the study of $N_f$ via its bounded level versions started in \ref{subsection: N_f test}.
+In particular, we show that the left $D_R$-module $N_f$ is a unit $F$-module and the higher Euler operators are compatible with its Frobenius endomorphism.